 An abridged version of the successful dissertation will be considered for publication in the Proceedings.

-The Prize will be presented prior to the Sara Champion lecture (which may be held virtually this year): date and details to be announced shortly.
+The Prize will be presented prior to the Sara Champion lecture to be held at Burlington House in Piccadilly in October 2022.